 These cases are helpful in that they pave the way for landowners and developers to consider a challenge to a registered TVG, to rectify the TVG register retrospectively where mistakes have been made.

 In 2015 the Supreme Court in Newhaven overturned the Court of Appeal’s decision to register a beach as a TVG on the basis that registration as a TVG was incompatible with the statutory purpose for which the land was held.
 This gave developers some hope that land held under a statutory power could not be registered as a TVG.
-The recent 2016 High Court decision in the Lancashire County Council case, which is the first case to deal with statutory incompatibility since Newhaven, has somewhat quashed those hopes by concluding that holding land for a statutory purpose alone is not sufficient to defeat a TVG application.
-It seems, therefore, that the key is that the statutory purpose must be incompatible with the registration of the land as a TVG.
+Those hopes were then curtailed somewhat by the decisions of the Court of Appeal in Lancashire County Council and NHS Property Services, but they have now been resurrected (and then some!) by the Supreme Court’s December 2019 decision in the conjoined appeal .
+That decision effectively provides public authorities who have acquired and held land for statutory purposes with a robust defence to TVG applications.

-Walker Morris’ TVG experts Andrew Beck and Erin Keating are optimistic that recent statutory and common law developments, along with wide-scale acknowledgement of the growing need for housing, infrastructure and other essential development, signal a sensible and sensitive approach to the ever-controversial balance between protecting open land and enabling appropriate development and economic growth.
+Walker Morris’ TVG experts are optimistic that recent statutory and common law developments, along with wide-scale acknowledgement of the growing need for housing, infrastructure and other essential development, signal a sensible and sensitive approach to the ever-controversial balance between protecting open land and enabling appropriate development and economic growth.

 For information and advice on more up-to-date TVG cases, please see our related briefings:

 providing that 20 year user as of right has not already been established.

 R (Lewis) v Redcar and Cleveland Borough Council & Anor (Rev 1) UKSC 11

 R (Beresford) v Sunderland City Council 1 AC 889

 R (on the application of Barkas) v North Yorkshire County Council and another UKSC 31